kilpkonn/msc-thesis/main.typ

 [2], [74.9%], [11.3%], [20.0], [49.5ms],
 [3], [76.1%], [11.4%], [21.5], [79.5ms],
 [4], [76.4%], [11.3%], [22.1], [93.9ms],
 [5], [76.5%], [11.3%], [22.3], [110.1ms],
   ),
   caption: [
     Depth hyperparameter effect on metrics.
     Holes filled plateaus at 76% on depth 2.
     Syntactic matches reaches 11.4% at depth 3 and starts decreasing.
-    Terms per hole starts at high high number of 15 per hole, plateaus at depth 4 around 22 terms per hole.
+    Terms per hole starts at high number of 15 per hole, plateaus at depth 4 around 22 terms per hole.
     Average time increases about linearly.
   ]
 ) <tbl-depth-hyper-param>

-With the depth of 2 the program manageds to generate a term that satisfies the type in 74.9% of the serches.
+With the depth of 2 the program manages to generate a term that satisfies the type in 74.9% of the searches.
 In 11.0% of searches the generated term syntactically matches the original term.
 Average number of terms per hole is 20, and they are found in 49ms.
 However, the numbers vary a lot depending on the style of the program.